 Presentation of impairment

 Allowances for financial assets measured at amortised cost are deducted from the gross carrying amount of the assets.
-Impairment losses related to trade and other receivables, including contract assets and finance lease receivables, are presented separately in the statement of profit or loss.
+Impairment losses related to trade and other receivables, including contract assets, are presented separately in the statement of profit or loss.